 - Recipe

-What goes in mushroom masala?
+What goes in mushroom masala curry?

 - Mushrooms: Use white button mushrooms.
 They are the best for most Indian mushroom recipes.
 If that's not available cremini is the second-best option.
+Fresh mushrooms are the best for Indian recipes but if you don't have them, canned button mushrooms can be used too.

 - Onion: Preferably red onion.